infinispan/infinispan-ansible-benchmark/README.md

 * hyperfoil_agent.yml - Runs a hyperfoil jobs, requires the controller and Infinispan servers to already be running.
   * Utilizes the `test_name` variable to read a templated file with extension `yaml.j2` in the `benchmarks` directory.
 Default is `hotrod-benchmark`
   * The configured host group can be replaced by passing `-e hyperfoil_agent_hosts=<host1,host2>'
+* all_benchmarks.yml - Runs multiple benchmarks in sequence.
+The instance must be running already, the playbook start the Hyperfoil controller and start/stop the server for each benchmark.
+A file with the benchmark definitions must be provided
+  * Run this benchmark utilizing the sample definition as `-e @benchmark_definition.json`.
+  * The `cache_file` and `test_name` should not be set.

 The three main playbooks directly reference the three roles of the same name.
 They each have default values that can be overridden via the ansible command line such as `-e cache_name=name-of-my-cache`.